fbpx

 Day 1 is introducing the words.

-Before I show the kids the word, we say the word.
-We segment the sounds in the word (break the word into phonemes).
+Before I show the kids the word, we say it.
+Then, we segment the sounds in the word (break the word into phonemes).

 Then I show the word, and we spell the phonemes.
 Next, we spell the sounds (phonemes).
 When we spell the sounds (phonemes), we tap our heads for each letter.

-Then we blend the word using our sounds (phonemes).
-We repeat the blending a few times at this point.
+Then, we blend the word using our sounds (phonemes).
+At this point, we repeat the blending a few times.

 We read the word.
 Students blend the word and read the word.
 We do this a few times for each word.